mjbernier/Portfolio/maryville/ProbabilityAnalysisPython/readme.md

 # Probability Analysis using Python

-This project was an assignment in a Python programming course which has several components:
+This project was an assignment in a Python programming course.
+It has several components:

 - Create a Stock Simulation function
 - Create an Annual Yield function to analyze the results of the Stock Simulation through multiple iterations